Journeys Palliative Care

 • ALS (Lou Gehrig’s Disease)

 The goal is to improve quality of life for both the patient and the family.
-Palliative care is provided by a team that includes a medical director, nurse practitioner, nurse case manager, social worker, spiritual care coordinator and medical assistant.
+Palliative care is provided by a team that includes a medical director, nurse practitioner, nurse case manager, social worker and spiritual care coordinator.
 This team works with a patient’s other doctors to provide an extra layer of support.
 Palliative care can be provided together with curative treatment.

 Services Provided